tardate/LittleCodingKata/README.md

-# 331 Little Coding Katas
+# 332 Little Coding Katas

-> Latest addition :sparkles: [Object Oriented Modeling And Design](./design/object-oriented-modeling-and-design) - Book notes - Object Oriented Modeling And Design by James Rumbaugh, Michael R. Blaha, William Premerlani, Frederick Eddy, William Lorensen.
+> Latest addition :sparkles: [Cheat Sheets for Developers](./tools/cheatsheets) - The ultimate repository of sheets and quick references meticulously crafted by the open community boost your productivity

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about